robstoll/atrium/README.md

 with the code completion functionality of your IDE.
 Or in other words, you can always use code completion to get direct help from your IDE.
-This experience is improved by providing up-to-date [code documentation](#kdoc) (in form of KDoc) for all expectation functions, so that you get the extra help needed.
+This experience is improved by providing up-to-date [code documentation](#kdoc) (in form of KDoc) for all expectation functions, including samples, so that you get the extra help needed.

 ### 2. Additional Information in Failure Reporting
 Atrium adds extra information to error messages so that you get quickly a better idea of what went wrong.